Pi-hole and Unbound on Raspberry Pi 4: Private DNS and Network-Wide Ad Blocking

 Conclusion

-The DNS stack operates entirely within the home network:
+The DNS stack is managed locally within the home network:

 192.168.1.143 - Pi-hole → acts as DHCP server; blocks advertising and tracking domains